-- a fear of doing more harm than good - The trainee being resistant or defensive when receiving criticism. - feedback being too generalised and not related to specific facts or observations - feedback not giving guidance on how to rectify behaviour - inconsistent feedback from multiple sources - A lack of respect for the source of feedback.
+- a fear of upsetting the trainee or damaging the trainee-doctor relationship - a fear of doing more harm than good - The trainee being resistant or defensive when receiving criticism. - feedback being too generalised and not related to specific facts or observations - feedback not giving guidance on how to rectify behaviour - inconsistent feedback from multiple sources - A lack of respect for the source of feedback.